 - My Account

 Olivette N. Miller

 *Olivette Miller was born on this date in 1914.
-She was a Black musician, a swing harpist and singer.
+She was a Black musician, a swing harpist, and a singer.

 She appeared on Broadway in Africana (1934), on television on Toast of the Town (1955), The Ed Sullivan Show (1962) and The Rosey Grier Show (1968), and in the film A Rage in Harlem (1991).
 In 1972, Miller sued comedian Flip Wilson, Michael Jackson, and others for $500,000 for infringing on her father's intellectual property.
 In 1974, she had a solo show in Reno.
-She wrote and tried to shepherd into production a biographical film about her father, focusing on how his comedy act was exploited by white producers.
+She wrote and tried to shepherd into production a biographical film about her father, focusing on how white producers exploited his comedy act.
 In 1976 she wrote and co-produced The Show Folks, a syndicated situation comedy for television, starring her ex-husband, dancer Freddie Gordon, with Carole La Mond and DeForest Covan.